pjaws/artist-stats-client-redux/README.md

 # artist-stats-client-redux

-Spotify artist stats search built with React with Redux
+Spotify artist stats search built with React and Redux